Eigenfocus/eigenfocus/README.md

 # Other
 ## Contributions
-Thank you for your interest in contributing to the project.
+Thank you for your interest in contributing to Eigenfocus.

-Feel free to open an issue with any idea, suggestion or comment.
+You’re welcome to open issues with ideas, suggestions or feedback.

-As we offer a paid version of Eigenfocus, we don't think it's fair to accept code contributions from other people so we're not accepting pull requests.
+Since Eigenfocus includes a paid version, we don’t accept external pull requests.
+We believe this keeps expectations clear and fair.

 ## License
-We're a free self-hosted project that you can use but we're not open source.
-Check our [License](LICENSE).
+Eigenfocus is free to self host, but not open source.
+See the [License](LICENSE) for more details.